The Therapist's Professional Will™

 I enjoy training and consulting to groups who want to plan for expected or unexpected absences from a professional practice or small business.
 A professional will provides peace of mind for breaks in service such as vacations, family emergencies, relocation or retirement.
 This system uses the successful model I built for helping therapists start their own therapist's professional will.

-Please join the mailing list to be notified when the professional will for your small business, or health discipline becomes available.
+Please join the mailing list to be notified when the Business Continuity Guide System for your small business, or health discipline becomes available.

 If you found this website because you have lost your therapist and are looking for help, please be aware that this section is designed for use by licensed mental health professionals.
 The information in this section has been provided to help therapists better assist their clients and is not designed to address the needs of clients themselves.